Healthy Homes Assessment Pakipaki

 building insulation inspection

-A dry and warm house is an ideal house
+A comfortable, dry home is an ideal home

 Insulation Pakipaki

-Insulation requirements to meet the R-values for your area
+Insulation needs to meet the R-values for your area

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 Underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – the rest of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3

 Check out the complete details of this Healthy Homes insulation standard.